StoneyDSP/Cpp/README.md

 As we can see, we constructed a Float using it's default constructor (since no values were passed in during creation).
 The class has a member of size <float>, at the same address as the class itself.
 Single responsibility principle.

-Let's build another Float, this time with an initial value of Pi:
+Let's build that Float again, but this time with an initial value of Pi:

     {
         Float a = 3.14159;